 American Eagle Outfitters is a clothing company that has delved into the world of social media tools wholeheartedly.
 The company's Twitter account has a following of 81,981 people and their Facebook page is Liked by 5,358,977 individuals.
 AE Twitter consisted mainly of announcements regarding their Labor Day sales but also had many responses to Twitter-posed questions, such as:

-american_eagle @xxxx Can you DM me your email address and order number, I'll have someone contact you.
+american_eagle @xxxxx Can you DM me your email address and order number, I'll have someone contact you.

 Many of the other Twitter responses were more lighthearted and conversational in tone, such as complimenting the owner's newest pair of jeans or that they love the new look as shown via a TwitPic link.
 The Tweets targeted at American Eagle Outfitters also ranged from discussing newly bought clothing, suggesting ideas like an AE mobile phone application, or complaining of an interaction that they had with an employee or store.
 This sort of interaction builds a relationship between American Eagle and those who use their products, especially as consumers receive replies from AE on a constant basis.